-Siegfried and Erik are similar – brave, battle-loving, good at planning as well as fighting, intelligent and curious as anyone whose god is Odin should be.
+Siegfried and Erik are similar – brave, battle-loving, good at planning as well as fighting, as intelligent and curious as anyone whose god is Odin should be.
 They are also shown to be close, caring for one another.
 Friends as well as brothers, unlike another pair of brothers:

 Vikings season 1 opening scene (this clip, and the following, belong to history Channel)

 In Vikings, Ragnar Lothbrok and his brother Rollo appear to be a case of narrative complementary opposites, which ensure progression to their story.
 What they have in common as characters is that they are far more complex than the average hero, especially in a tv series.

 From the first episode of season 1, the relationship between Ragnar and Rollo looked complicated: we learnt that Ragnar loved his brother, but we saw the latter wooing Ragnar’s wife, Lagertha.
 Ragnar appeared as the family man, whose aim, in raiding, was to support his community, while Rollo was portrayed as the warrior to whom there is no other path in life but fighting.
 We witnessed tense moments, but also Rollo’s courage and loyalty to Ragnar when he refused to betray him to earl Haraldson, yet season one ended with his betrayal (in favour of a foreign earl, Jarl Borg): Rollo embodies perfectly the strain between opposing values, honour and valour on one hand, and the desire to gain fame and prestige on the other, which is the motor of many stories set in this world.
 Yet as the series went on, things went from complicated to complex and the two brothers started evolving.
 Ragnar betrayed his wife, became king and grew into an ever intriguing but much less likeable figure, while Rollo, who had to go through a path of fall and redemption, gave us glimpses of inner turmoil which culminated in a memorable meeting with the village seer.